orblivion/ntfy/.sandstorm/metadata/description.md

 Traditionally, push notifications for your Android apps are routed through Google services to save on bandwidth. ntfy replaces Google with something called [UnifiedPush](https://unifiedpush.org).
 Setup on your phone is done with the ntfy Android companion app, and is surprisingly simple!

-ntfy supports [many apps](https://unifiedpush.org/users/apps/), like Tusky for Mastodon and Element for Matrix.
-Apart from apps, there are a number of [other integrations](https://docs.ntfy.sh/integrations/) that can send you notifications with ntfy.
+ntfy supports [many Android apps](https://unifiedpush.org/users/apps/), like Tusky for Mastodon and Element for Matrix.
+Apart from Android apps, there are a number of [other integrations](https://docs.ntfy.sh/integrations/) that can send you notifications with ntfy.
 You can easily send notifications from your own custom scripts and applications too!

-The app will show you how.
+Just install ntfy for Sandstorm and follow the steps.

 *This app is recommended for convenience rather than "mission critical" applications.*